Houston Lawyers for Tip Pool Violations

 Tipped employees are not to share their earnings with non-tipped workers.
 Common examples of tipped employees include servers, bussers, bellhops, concierge workers, bartenders, and movers.
 Any worker who receives minimum wage, does not rely on tips, and has no interaction with the customers should not be involved in the tipping pool.
 Managers, supervisors, and other similar roles are also exempt from the tipping pool.
 If your tips are distributed to any of these positions, you could be the victim of a tipping pool violation.

-The attorneys of Shellist Lazarz Slobin have ample experience fighting for the rights of restaurant workers, and our firm is currently investigating potential violations at restaurants under Landry’s Inc., Brinker International, and Lettuce Entertain Your Restaurant groups.
-If you think you may have an employment law case based in tipping violations, our Houston lawyers are prepared to help determine whether you have grounds for legal action.
+The Houston employment attorneys of Shellist Lazarz Slobin have ample experience fighting for the rights of restaurant workers, and our firm is currently investigating potential violations at restaurants under Landry’s Inc., Brinker International, and Lettuce Entertain Your Restaurant groups.
+If you think you may have an employment law case based in tipping violations, our Houston employment lawyers are prepared to help determine whether you have grounds for legal action.

 How Should Tips Be Distributed?